'use strict';. If the file contains a shebang, strict mode should be enabled on the second line.// Right

 this._private = 'internal';

-into nested functionsExample.prototype.method = function () {
+};self for passing this into nested functionsExample.prototype.method = function () {

 const self = this;